King brown snake: Venom

 The main toxic agents of king brown snake venom are myotoxins hazardous to striated muscles and kidney cells.
 Toxic effects are proportional to the amount of venom in the victim.
 Nonspecific symptoms of poisoning are common and include nausea and vomiting, abdominal pain, diarrhea, generalized sweating (diaphoresis), and headache.
 Impaired clotting (coagulopathy) is common, and can be diagnosed with an elevated activated partial thromboplastin time (aPTT).
 Symptoms of myotoxicity (muscle damage) include muscle pain and weakness in the presence of an elevated creatine kinase (CK).
 King brown snake venom has some haemolytic activity, and some patients get a short-term fall in red blood cells.

 A major component of king brown snake venom are phospholipase A2 enzymes, which have diverse effects that are commonly found in snake venoms.
 These proteins are directly toxic on muscle tissue due to their sheer volume in the venom, and are destructive to cell membranes and liberate lysophospholipids (involved in cell lysis) and arachidonate (a precursor in inflammatory response).
+Their venom can lead to rhabdomyolysis.
 Despite containing a number of agents with phospholipase A2 activity, king brown snake venom exhibits little neurotoxicity.

 The venom has multiple proteins with antibiotic activity, including two L-amino-acid oxidases (LAO1 and LAO2) that exhibit activity against the pathogenic bacterium Aeromonas hydrophila, which is commonly present in frogs.
 Also present are three protein isoforms of transferrin; transferrin binds serum iron (Fe3+), which makes the environment less hospitable for bacteria and hence has an antibiotic effect.
 Pseudechetoxin and pseudecin are two proteins that block cyclic nucleotide–gated ion channels, including those present in retinal photoreceptors and olfactory receptor neurons.